nerdflation/nerdflation.github.com/design/iteration-plan.markdown

 your goal and whether or not any of the decisions or assumptions you've recorded in your other documents need to change.

-Don't list the entire lifecycle of the project to begin with.
-You will create plans for more iterations as the project continues and as you construct clearer picture of the problem and design spaces.
+Don't try to plan out the entire lifecycle of the project at first.
+You will create plans for more iterations as the project continues and as you construct a clearer picture of the problem and design spaces.

 Do state the implications of a series of iterations: What will you know at such-and-such a point?
 What will you have delivered?
+What will you be able to state with confidence?

 Iteration Type